bright/new-www/content/projects/easytapp.md

 description: An app that allowed users to receive real estate and car sales’ offers based on their real-time location.
 tags:
-  - iOS
-  - Android
-  - mobile
+  - mobile app
+  - custom software development
 order: 9
 slug: easytapp
 published: true